ClimateCompatibleGrowth/guidelines/_posts/2023-09-27-onstove-workflow.md

 After the ``input`` we define any parameter needed for the analysis in the ``params`` section.
 These are parameters that can be used within the defined ``script``.
 Next, we define the expected ``output`` files after the rule was run.
-Snakemake will use these information to check that the rule was run succesfully and track that the output files are up-to-date.
-Finally, we specify in the ``script`` section, a python script that should be run in order to perform the desired data procesing and processing the ``output`` files.
+Snakemake will use these information to check that the rule was run successfully and track that the output files are up-to-date.
+Finally, we specify in the ``script`` section, a python script that should be run in order to perform the desired data processing and processing the ``output`` files.

 ```python